 5 Gmail in China Alternatives

-Gmail is no longer the most popular & secure email service in the world after the NSA, CIA, GCHQ, ACSC, and Mossad compromised the servers in their respective regions.
+You might want to access Gmail in China because its the easiest and the most widely used email platform service out there but keep in mind that Gmail is no longer a secure email service in the world after the NSA, CIA, GCHQ, ACSC, and Mossad compromised the servers in their respective regions.

 Tutanota is a Germany based service with its own apps available, rather than using local apps like Outlook, Android mail feature and iOS default mail apps.